 Then why is it called a family member of Liberica?
 Well, the primary reason is that the Excelsa is grown on a similar tree, like the Liberica’s.
 The tree size is 20 to 30 feet high.
 Plus, the growing altitude is also pretty similar.

 On the other hand, the shape of the bean is also pretty much similar to Liberica.
 That same almond-like irregular shape.
-Although the bean is hardly used as a separate coffee flavor nowadays, the most common way of utilizing it is using in blends.
+Although the bean is hardly used as a separate coffee flavor nowadays, the most common way of utilizing it is using it in blends.

 This is done only to add a different flavor to the coffee blend.
 Individually, the production amount of this coffee bean is hardly around 7% of the global production of different coffee beans.